CLA Safflower Oil Reviews & Buying Guide

 Meats of all types contain this special fat, but not all in the same amounts.
 The transformation on Linoleic Acid to CLA happens most optimally in ruminating bovines, sheep and other grazing animals.
-The turkey is another prime source of CLA as is lamb, veal, beef and other meats like venison.
+The turkey is another prime source of this stuff, as is lamb, veal, beef and other meats like venison.

-Chicken and pork also contain CLA but in much smaller amounts, it is also important to consider the amount of other substances that may be present in the fats of these animals and choose pork and poultry from the healthiest sources.
+Chicken and pork also contain it but in much smaller amounts, it is also important to consider the amount of other substances that may be present in the fats of these animals and choose pork and poultry from the healthiest sources.

 The bacteria that exist in the cow has a special outpost in the utter as well and dairy product are also rich in CLA.
 Colby and Swiss cheese are the best sources but so are some healthy homemade yogurts, homogenized milk and butter.